robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 - Do all the disciplines integrated on the team have instant access to each other?

-- Do individuals working within a discipline have meaningful (project-related) encounters with individuals working in other disciplines throughout the day?
-At least once?
+- Do individuals working within a discipline have meaningful (project-related) encounters with individuals working in other disciplines at least once throughout the day?

 - Do all the disciplines share the business object model and use it to communicate concepts?
 When the model needs to be updated, do they solicit feedback from the perspective of the other disciplines?